 1. Start with a plan

-One of the biggest mistakes we see is new owners not planning their finances.
-It doesn’t need to be an overly complex plan, but you need to understand things like:
+One of the key mistakes new businesses owners make is not planning their finances.
+You don’t need to create a super complex plan, but you do need to understand things like:

 - How are you going to fund it?

 - How much cash do I have to survive on personally?